Synthxyl704/Audio-ETL-script/README.md

 <hr>

 > [!NOTE]
-> This script is still under construction and will not be like that for too long. <br>
+> This script is still under incomplete construction, it is usable though for daily use - yes.
-> Security + bugs + compile fixes will be done soon with more functionality. <br>
+> Bugs + compile fixes will be done soon with more functionality such as removal and stuff. <br>

 <hr>